Health Insurance Glossary

 A category of plans that direct members to a group of providers.
-HMOs, POS, and PPOs are all forms of managed care.
+HMOs, POS, PPOs and EPOs are all forms of managed care.

 A medical assistance program for certain individuals and families with limited incomes and resources.
 Medicaid is jointly funded by the federal and state governments and managed by the states.
 It includes programs that help pay Medicare premiums and cost sharing.

 A federal government health program for: